ekankchhaparwal/THE-YUMMIES-FlutterApp/README.md

 FireBase is used for User Authorization.
 The user is needed to enter the emailId and Password to enter the main screeen of the App.
 The users can create a new account if they dont have an account.
  Features like Automatic LogIn and LogOut has been implemented using sharedPreferences to store token-Id.
+ The user can also manually LogOut from the App by choosing the logout option from drawer Widget.

 ## About the Libraries used :
 1) Simple Gradient Text :  https://pub.dev/packages/simple_gradient_text
 Uses : Create fast  gradient texts, whether linear or radial, you can  decide the colors (No restriction in Number) and the text to display.

 2) Http API : https://pub.dev/packages/http